Shore Lunch Sites on the Lake

 To address this need, our club initiated cooperative agreements with the USDA Forest Service and the Minnesota DNR to install boat docks and picnic facilities at a number of scenic locations.

 Over the years, the number of sites has grown to eight, like the Bystrom Bay site pictured here.
 Each is equipped with a safe dock, a picnic table, a fire ring/grate and a wilderness latrine.
-The Sportsmen’s Club maintains the sites as a community service.
+The Vermilion Lake Association maintains the sites as a community service.

 Allowed Site Use